HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 The Hyperview Data Collector collects and relays data back to the Hyperview platform.
 It covers the following functional areas: discovery, monitoring, control operations (for example, :ref:`setting control credentials <Setting-control-credentials>`), and trap listening.

 You must register a Data Collector before it can relay information.
-The registration process can only be triggered from the machine that hosts the Data Collector and requires a unique Registration Token generated for that particular Data Collector.
+You can only trigger the registration from the machine that hosts the Data Collector, and the process requires a unique, one-time-use Registration Token for that particular Data Collector.

 Once registered, the Data Collector saves the key in a local configuration file in a secure manner.
 It then polls the Hyperview platform for data collection jobs.